-After Napoleon’s victory in Italy, Emperor Francis II had to formally acknowledge the Rhine as border between France and the Empire; the occupied left bank became French territory.
+After Napoleon’s victory in Italy, Emperor Francis II had to formally acknowledge the Rhine as the border between France and the Empire; the occupied left bank became French territory.
 Four years later, on February 8, 1801, the treaty of Lunéville was concluded; it confirmed the annexation of the left bank by France and obliged the Holy Roman Empire to compensate those princes who had lost territories there.

-When Johann Bergmann in far away America read these news, he realized at once that there was only one way to do these compensation – to take away land from some princes on the right side of the Rhine.
+When Johann Bergmann in far away America read this news, he realized at once that there was only one way to do this compensation – to take away land from some princes on the right side of the Rhine.
 Soon after one could read it in the supra-regional newspapers.
 In 1803, a committee of the Reichstag (Imperial Diet) had passed a resolution on how to settle these compensations, referred to as the “Reichsdeputationshauptschluss” (*).
 Ecclesiastical states would be secularized and given to other, usually neighboring secular principalities.
 Moreover, almost all small states lost their sovereignty and became part of other, bigger states.
 Johann put down his newspaper.
 “Why do they express it in such a complicated way?” he thought, “Although it is formally correct.
 The fact is that Napoleon drew a new map of Germany.”

 The Louisiana Purchase (1803, America and Europe)

 Also President Jefferson in Washington watched the conqueror in Paris with concern.
-France still possessed New Orleans at the Mississippi delta, and this river was a very important trade route for the Americans.
+France still possessed New Orleans at the Mississippi delta, and this river was a crucial trade route for the Americans.
 Moreover, Napoleon’s troops stood in Haiti, and the Emperor planned to suppress a revolt in Haiti and then re-conquer the vast, formerly French Louisiana territory.
 Jefferson acted – perhaps it would possible to buy New Orleans and its surroundings from France.
-At first, the American ambassador in Paris did not get far, only when many French soldiers died of yellow fever in Haiti and almost all of Europe stood against France, Napoleon was willing to compromise.
+At first, the American ambassador in Paris did not get far.
+Only when many French soldiers died of yellow fever in Haiti and almost all of Europe stood against France, Napoleon was willing to compromise.
 He could not use another front against him, but he needed money for his campaigns.

-Then Emmett, Johann’s brother in law, rushed into Johann’s house and brought sensational news: President Jefferson would send his close confidant James Monroe as an extraordinary envoy to Paris.
+Then Emmett, Johann’s brother-in-law, rushed into Johann’s house and brought sensational news: President Jefferson would send his close confidant James Monroe as an extraordinary envoy to Paris.
 “I’m on Monroe’s staff!”
 Emmett said excitedly, “And on the ship some cabins are free, you two can sail with us to France and then go to the Rhine!”

 A trip to the Rhine (1803, Germany)